Theodor94/Theodor94/README.md

 - **Startup Initiatives**: Engaging with startups to drive growth and create impactful solutions.

 ## ⚡ Fun fact:
-- I have a knack for building custom firmware, creating beautiful User Interfaces and tinkering with Arduino projects, blending creativity with technical skills!
+- I have a knack for building custom firmware, creating functional and easy to use User Interfaces and tinkering with Arduino projects, blending creativity with technical skills!

 <!---
 Theodor94/Theodor94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.